jupyter/nbviewer/nbviewer/templates/faq.md

 ### Can I share notebooks from a private GitHub repository?

-Not yet, but we are working on it.
-We'll be happy to have any help you can give us.
+Not yet, but we would like to add this.
+We'll be happy to have any help you can offer.
 In the meantime, you can use a secret gist if you wish.
-You might be interested in running nbviewer on your own machine or inside your network.
+You might be interested in running a Viewer on your own machine or inside your network.

-### Can I run my own nbviewer?
+### Can I run my own Notebook Viewer?

 Yes, absolutely.
-Please visit the [nbviewer github repository](https://github.com/ipython/nbviewer) for instructions.
+Please visit the [GitHub repository](https://github.com/ipython/nbviewer) for instructions.

-### Can I access nbviewer over https?
+### Can I access Notebook Viewer over https?

 You can, but you will probably get a warning that the website does not have a valid certificate.
-We are not sure it is worth paying for an SSL certificate as nbviewer should not expose any sensitive information.
-If you need to embed an html notebook on another site, please use local export with nbconvert.
+We are not sure it is worth paying for an SSL certificate as the viewer should not expose any sensitive information.
+If you need to embed an html notebook on another site, please use local export with `nbconvert`.

 ### There is a broken link.